-Safety is and always be a core value for PG&E and the Diablo Canyon Power Plant.
+Safety is, and always will be, a core value for PG&E and the Diablo Canyon Power Plant.
 That's why seismic, tsunami and flooding safety was at the forefront in the design of the facility.

 Because of the LTSP and decades of industry-leading research, the seismic region around Diablo Canyon is among the most studied and understood areas in the nation.